 1. Wearable Technology

 Topping the list is wearable technology like fitness trackers, pedometers and heart rate monitors.
-The market for these products is booming and shows no signs of slowing down; in fact, sales are expected to hit over $4 billion during 2017.
+The market for these products is booming and shows no signs of slowing down; in fact, sales hit more than $4 billion in 2017.

 But if you’re buying wearable technology to lose weight, you might want to hold off.
 A recent study found that overweight participants in a randomized clinical trial who wore a wearable device actually lost less weight than another group who followed the same food and fitness plan without a fitness tracker.
 (1) This might be because people overeat after seeing exactly how much they exercised or moved that day or the exact opposite — someone who didn’t break a sweat one day might have gotten discouraged.